WebVOWL/VOWLGrapher/README.md

 ### Custom SPARQL queries

 - Query the loaded graph and visualize the result
-- Fetch and visualize data from external SPARQL endpoints
+- Fetch and visualize data from external SPARQL endpoints (work in progress)

 ### Loading / Exporting